augustosc/esp32_cpp_basic_library/MyFatfs/readme.md

 If you choose the option BUILDING WITH COMPONENTS FROM GITHUB in idf_component.yml file inside main, the component will be automatically downloaded from github to the manage_components local folder.

-If you prefer dependencies locally download all MySpiffs component from github, choose the # LOCAL COMPONENT BUILDING  in idf_component.yml file inside main.
+If you prefer dependencies locally download all MyFatfs component from github, choose the # LOCAL COMPONENT BUILDING  in idf_component.yml file inside main.

 So compile.